 We have all heard of Napa Valley and Sonoma, two of the most renowned wine regions in California and all of the United States.
 But, have you heard of the Santa Ynez Valley?
 If not, you should know about it.
-This stunning wine region on the southern end of California’s Central Coast is by far one of the more unique and dynamic in the state.

 Only 40 minutes from Santa Barbara Municipal Airport, two hours north of Los Angeles and four-hours south of San Francisco, you’ll find the Santa Ynez Valley.
 What might be Hollywood’s closest wine region is the furthest thing like its star-studded neighbor.

 The laid back, farming communities of the Santa Ynez Valley make up the largest of the six federally-sanctioned American Viticultural Areas AVAs within the Santa Barbara County AVA.
 The Santa Maria Valley AVA is the second largest within the Santa Barbara County AVA.
 The other four AVAs are actually sub-AVAs of the Santa Ynez Valley – Sta.
 Rita Hills, Ballard Canyon, Los Olivos District and Happy Canyon.

 The Santa Ynez Valley is home to six distinct towns, each with its own lodging and restaurant scene, but all only 10-15 minutes from one another.